ovokpus/Azure-Streaming-Pipeline/README.md

 ---

 This project is a prototype of a Data Pipeline that emulates streaming data of twitter messages to a Microsoft Azure REST API endpoint.
 This streaming data is then stored in an Azure blob storage container, and pushed to an Azure Event Hubs Instance.
-Then the data is persisted in an Azure CosmosDB database, then consumed in Power BI.
+Then the data is persisted in an Azure CosmosDB database, and finally consumed in Power BI.

 ## Pipeline Architecture